lovetoys/lovetoys/README.md

 ### Component

-Metaclass that creates Component classes and provides utilities for working with them.
+Collection of functions for creating and working with Component classes.

 #### Component.load(components)